 - All plays must be submitted by an educator or school administrator

 - 20 finalists will be selected.
 Each finalist will be given professional feedback for improving and revising their play

 - Each finalist will be given one week for revisions

 - Up to 10 winning plays will be chosen by a panel of professional playwrights and theatre practitioners using a carefully constructed rubric.
 The rubric is found in the PBD lesson plans

 - Winning plays will be assigned a professional director and actors, and revisions continue throughout the rehearsal process

-- The winning plays will be performed in a staged reading live onstage at PBD on Wednesday, March 4, 2020
+- The winning plays will be performed in a staged reading live onstage at PBD in March 2021

 - Each winner receives a $250 cash prize and a beautifully published anthology that includes their play